-For the years ended December 31, 2013, 2014 and 2015, the Group incurred rental expenses in the amounts of approximately RMB59.6 million, RMB79.4 million and RMB139.4 million, respectively.
+For the years ended December 31, 2014, 2015 and 2016, the Group incurred rental expenses in the amounts of approximately RMB79.4 million, RMB139.4 million and RMB146.3 million, respectively.

 Additionally, in August 2008, Blizzard agreed to license to Shanghai EaseNet on an exclusive basis in China three personal computer strategy games and its Battle.net platform.
-The term of the license will be three years, with an additional one year extension upon agreement of the parties, commencing from the commercial release of StarCraft II: Wings of Liberty in China in April 2011.
+The term of the license was three years, with an additional one year extension upon agreement of the parties, commencing from the commercial release of StarCraft II series in China in April 2011.
 In April 2014, Blizzard and Shanghai EaseNet agreed to extend the term of the StarCraft II series license agreement for another additional three years commencing from April 2014.
 In April 2009, Blizzard and the Group announced that Blizzard's World of Warcraft would also be licensed to Shanghai EaseNet in the PRC for a term of three years following the expiration of its previous license agreement on June 5, 2009 with another game operator.
 In March 2012, Blizzard and Shanghai EaseNet renewed the license agreement of World of Warcraft, and extended the license period for a three-year period commencing from September 2012.
 In May 2015, Blizzard and Shanghai EaseNet both agreed to extend the license period of World of Warcraft to January 2017.
-In July 2013, Shanghai EaseNet obtained the right to operate Hearthstone: Heroes of Warcraft in China from Blizzard.
+In July 2013, Shanghai EaseNet obtained the right to operate Hearthstone in China from Blizzard.
 The term of the license is three years, with an additional one year extension upon agreement of the parties, commencing from January 2014.
 In November 2012, Blizzard agreed to license to Shanghai EaseNet the exclusive right to operate Heroes of the Storm in the PRC for a period of three years commencing from June 2015.
-Additionally, in June 2014, Blizzard and Shanghai EaseNet entered into a license agreement, which allows Shanghai EaseNet to obtain the exclusive right to operate Diablo® III in the PRC for a period of two years commencing from May 2015.
-Under these license agreements, Shanghai EaseNet is required to pay license fees (except Hearthstone: Heroes of the Warcraft, Heroes of the Storm and Diablo III for which no license fee is required to be paid), royalties and consultancy fees (except Hearthstone: Heroes of the Warcraft, Heroes of the Storm and Diablo III for which no consultancy fee is required to be paid) to Blizzard for the games, and it also has a minimum marketing expenditure commitment.
-In accordance with the above-mentioned license agreements, the Group has incurred an overall commitment totaling approximately RMB5.6 billion.
-As of December 31, 2015, the Group's outstanding commitments under these license agreements totaled RMB0.9 billion which can be summarized as follows (in millions):
+Additionally, in June 2014, Blizzard and Shanghai EaseNet entered into a license agreement, which allows Shanghai EaseNet to obtain the exclusive right to operate Diablo III in the PRC for a period of two years commencing from May 2015.
+In May 2015, Blizzard agreed to license to Shanghai EaseNet the exclusive right to operate Overwatch in the PRC for a period of three years commencing from May 2016.

+Under these license agreements, Shanghai EaseNet was required to pay license fees (except Hearthstone, Heroes of the Storm and Diablo III for which no license fee was required to be paid), royalties and consultancy fees (except Hearthstone, Heroes of the Storm and Diablo III for which no consultancy fee was required to be paid) to Blizzard for the games, and it also had a minimum marketing expenditure commitment.
+In September 2016, Shanghai EaseNet renewed its operation agreement with Blizzard, extending its collaboration with Blizzard in mainland China for a period of 3 years commencing from January 2017.
+The renewed operation agreement includes licenses for Blizzard's World of Warcraft, StarCraft II series, Diablo III, Hearthstone, Heroes of the Storm, and Overwatch, as well as new content for these games during the agreement period.
+Under the new liscense agreements, Shanghai EaseNet is required to pay royalties and a minimum marketing expenditure commitment for the games.

+In accordance with the above-mentioned license agreements, the Group has incurred an overall commitment totaling approximately RMB7.4 billion (US\$1.1 billion).
+As of December 31, 2016, the Group's outstanding commitments under these license agreements totaled RMB3.5 billion which can be summarized as follows (in millions):